PennHui2016/ProInfer/ReadMe.md

 checking parameters:
     python OpenMS_ProInfer.py -h

+# Part 3 Stand-alone version ProInfer
+We built a stand-alone version application ProInfer_tk, One can download the ProInfer_tk.exe file from https://drive.google.com/file/d/1GL3rXXADYKhjprHYwhGZ41_J-ThhsDOX/view?usp=sharing (ProInfer.exe is too big to upload to GitHub) or run ProInfer_tk.py with Python via following simple command:

+	python ProInfer_tk.py

+If OpenMS_ProInfer is used, please install OpenMS and MSFragger at first (see above part 2)

 Any problems or requesting source codes for reproducing results in our paper please contact
     Hui Peng: hui.peng@ntu.edu.sg